-In robotics, the Robo Brain4 project led by Saxena and his colleagues is most closely related to OPEN-EASE.
+In robotics, the Robo Brain project led by Saxena and his colleagues is most closely related to OPEN-EASE.
 Robo Brain is a large-scale computational system that learns from publicly available Internet resources, computer simulations, and real-life robot trials.
 It accumulates everything into a comprehensive and interconnected knowledge base.
 OPEN-EASE differs from Robo Brain in several aspects.
 OPEN-EASE incorporates data from different sources into a common, formal knowledge representation language with powerful inference mechanisms.
 The data are automatically generated through robots and observation systems rather than human computation methods.
-Unlike in the Robo Brain project, however, which already broadly applies learning to the data, the learning efforts in OPEN-EASE have not started yet.
+Unlike in the Robo Brain project, however, which already broadly applies learning to the data, the learning efforts in OPEN-EASE have not started vet.

 OPEN-EASE follows up on research that aims at providing knowledge bases for robots in the world-wide web.
 Those research efforts include RoboEarth [28] which investigates how robots can share their knowledge by providing a meta representation language for robot plan schemata and knowledge bases that allows robots to upload, find, and download available knowledge and for checking whether they can employ the respective knowledge [28], [29], [30].

 OPEN-EASE is a cloud robotics application [31], [32], [33] that is specialized for providing robots with knowledge.
-Other examples of cloud services are Mujin5, providing client robots with motion planning capabilities and Google goggles [34] that can retrieve web pages matching captured images.
+Other examples of cloud services are Mujin, providing client robots with motion planning capabilities, and Google goggles [34] that can retrieve web pages matching captured images.

-Webservices are more common in the area of intelligent information systems.
-Here, WordNet6, a dictionary knowledge base, OpenCyc7, an encyclopedic knowledge base, and the OpenMind and the OpenMind Indoor Common Sense [35] common-sense knowledge bases are popular examples.
+Web services are more common in the area of intelligent information systems.
+Here, WordNet, a dictionary knowledge base, OpenCyc, an encyclopedic knowledge base, and the OpenMind and the OpenMind Indoor Common Sense [35] common-sense knowledge bases, the Google Knowledge Graph [36] and DBpedia [37] are popular examples.
+However, these knowledge services focus primarily on text and symbolic data, while OPEN-EASE contains large amounts of sensory data of many modalities.

 Finally, there are also a number of data repositories for human manipulation activity data offering relevant data, though not as formally represented knowledge nor as a ready-to-use web service.
-Such data repositories include the TUM kitchen dataset [27], the MPII Cooking Activities dataset![36], and the CMU MMAC dataset [37].
+Such data repositories include the TUM kitchen dataset [27], the MPII Cooking Activities dataset![38], and the CMU MMAC dataset [39].